Create a

 Implementing improvement efforts using proven methodologies

-- Six Sigma follows a 5 step process (with tools) to identify and remediate process inconsistencies and product or service defects.
+• Six Sigma follows a 5-step process (with tools) to identify and remediate process inconsistencies and product or service defects.

-- Kanban is a workflow management practice used to manage, define, and improve product and service delivery in real-time.
+• Kanban is a workflow management practice used to define, manage, and improve product and service delivery in real time.

 Choosing the “right” pathway for HR process improvement